-Earlier satellites did not have the same resolution, but the record goes back to the late 1970s, allowing us to get a picture of the longer-term mean precipitation patterns, which can be seen in the movie which should open in your browser.
+Earlier satellites did not have the same resolution, but the record goes back to the late 1970s, allowing us to get a picture of the longer-term mean precipitation patterns, which can be seen in the video below.
 Watch this movie a few times through to see the annual patterns of precipitation, and focus especially on the region around India, where the summer monsoons show up beautifully.

 On a global scale, there is no clear sign that the amount of precipitation is increasing, as can be seen in this next figure, which plots the global average precipitation rate for each month.

 The figure above shows the history of the monthly average precipitation rates, averaged over the globe — kind of a difficult thing to swallow at first.
 Think of the values plotted along the y-axis as being the precipitation rate, averaged over the whole globe for a given month.
 As you can perhaps see, there is a strong seasonal cycle (with peaks in the fall each year) — I've removed the seasonal variation from the raw data to give the thicker blue line, showing variability that is not related to the seasonal cycle.
 One thing that is clear is that there is no general upward or downward trend over this period, although there are ups and downs, some of which correspond to the El Niño oscillations.